Ada Martí: Biography

-Ada Martí Vall was born into a Catalan middle class family in Barcelona on 29 June 1914.
+Ada Martí Vall was born into a Catalan middle-class family in Barcelona on 29 June 1914.
 As a university student, she became an anarchist and led a freethinkers' student group.
 She soon joined the Catalan nationalist movement and participated in the Revolution of 1934, during which she was wounded while defending the CADCI alongside Jaume Compte.
 She lived in a flat in Poble-sec, where she spent much of her time reading the works of philosophers such as Søren Kierkegaard, François Rabelais and Miguel de Unamuno, and frequently corresponded with Pío Baroja.
 She particularly identified with the nihilism of Friedrich Nietzsche and Arthur Schopenhauer, which led her to state that "anarchism is like silence: as soon as it is spoken of, it is denied."

 By 1936, Martí was regularly attending anarchist gatherings organised by the Argentine writer Rodolfo González Pacheco.
 During these gatherings, she met and fell in love with José María Lunazzi.
 But after the outbreak of the Spanish Civil War, when Lunazzi joined the Durruti Column, she broke up with him upon seeing him dressed in a military uniform.
 Throughout the civil war, she wrote for numerous anarchist publications, including La Revista Blanca, Solidaridad Obrera, El Amigo del Pueblo, Tierra y Libertad and Mujeres Libres.
 She maintained a position against collaboration with the Republican government, rejected the nascent cult of personality around Buenaventura Durruti and Francisco Ascaso, and centred the self-emancipation of women in the Spanish Revolution.
 In late 1937, Martí went to speak at a congress in Valencia, where she co-founded the Iberian Federation of Revolutionary Students (FIER) and its magazine Fuego, which she edited.
 She clashed with Serafín Aliaga, one of the leaders of the Libertarian Youth, as she wanted the FIER to be an active organisation based in trade union struggle, rather than a philosophical discussion group.
 On 20 December 1937, she also founded the Workers' Institutes, which provided a higher education to young workers.

 She fled Spain in the wake of the Nationalist's Aragon Offensive, and went into clandestinity in France.
-During World War II, she provided aid to Spanish refugees and organised with other anarchists, but she never participated in the French Resistance.
+During World War II, she provided aid to Spanish refugees and organised with other anarchists, though she never participated in the French Resistance.
 After the war, in 1946, Antonio García Birlán and Gaston Leval attempted to bring her into the National Confederation of Labour (CNT), but she refused their offer.
 She moved to Paris, where she frequented the Café de Flore and became interested in the existentialism of Jean-Paul Sartre, Albert Camus and Simone de Beauvoir.
 She helped her friend Eva Cascante escape from Allied-occupied Austria to Paris, and together they developed their philosophy of free love, attempting to overcome their indoctrination into Christian morality.